-Dan Day is the director of special projects in the Office of Communications and has served in a variety of roles at Princeton.
+Dan Day, director of special projects in the Office of Communications, has served in a variety of roles at Princeton, including as director news and editorial services, assistant vice president for communications and director of operations for communications and public affairs.
 He is chair of the University Copyright Committee and is a member of the Trademark Committee and the Enterprise Systems Planning Group.

 He joined the University in 2012 from The Modesto (California) Bee, where he was director of interactive media and audience development, and had been managing editor.